Advertiser Disclosure

 What Does the Chase Sapphire Preferred Card’s Trip Delay Benefit Cover?

-The Chase Sapphire Preferred card’s trip delay benefit offers up to $500 per person for unexpected expenses while waiting on a delayed flight.
+The Chase Sapphire Preferred card’s trip delay benefit offers up to $500 per person for unexpected expenses you incur while waiting on a delayed flight.
 These include hotel accommodations, meals, and necessary items such as toiletries and medication.

 Four Seasons Mumbai Room View